adhityaravi/gundog/README.md

 ## What Gundog Doesn't Do

-- **Chat**: It does not use a LLM rather uses vector embedding models.
+- **Chat**: Not AI, not an LLM.
+Just uses vector embedding models in the BG.
 Hence, it's retrieval, not generation.
-Feed results to your LLM of choice.
 - **Cloud anything**: Everything runs locally.
 Your code stays on your machine.
+(GPU will be utilized if available but not necessary).

 ## Why "Gundog"?